j2abro/crowdsec/README.md

 Go to dev directory and start virtualenv

 	$ cd crowdsec

+Then I've been doing this (but does this overwrite previous pip installs?, without doing this, i get an error on foreman start)

 	$ virtualenv venv

+Start environment

 	$ . venv/bin/activate

 Then either start app locally